floor9design-ltd/json-api-formatter/docs/project/usage_example_responses.md

 ## Introduction

 This is a tutorial that works through many of the basics.

-It is echoed in the unit test `ExampleResponsesTest` and is designed to give a working overview of the classes.
+For real world coding examples, refer to the [class reference](class_rererence.md).
+Each object has examples as well as a link to the Unit tests that run these very examples.

 Remember: this software confirms to the JSONAPI standard, so it's a good idea to keep the definition/references nearby.
 These code snippets will create validated code from the provided web validator.